bstopp/puppet-aem/README.md

 ### Aem::License

 The `aem::license` resource definition is used to install and manage an AEM license file.
 As of v2.1.0 of this module, all `aem::license` catalog entries are applied as part of the module resource lifecycle.
-All `aem::license` entries are guaranteed to be applied before an associated `aem::service` resource (if *status* is not **unmanaged**).

 **Upgrading to 2.1.0 may require edits to catalogs if explicit dependency was specified.**